boris-barath/python-datastructures/README.md

-# Algorithms and data structures in pyhton
+# Algorithms and data structures in Python

 ### Data structures
 * Implementations of data structures in pyhton